By default, your charts load data from the data source, when the dashboard is opened. Once opened, the dashboard will not refresh again.

 Please note that if you don’t want to break your existing charts built on this dataset, do not change the data source structure (add/remove/rename columns).

-Starting from Small business plan, all cloud storage integrations have a default refresh rate at 00:00 local time.
+All cloud storage integrations have a default refresh rate at 00:00 local time.
 All datasets created from these integrations will have this default refresh rate, unless the default is changed.

 Any time you can update your data from the cloud storage file manually: